longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

         }
         ```

-     3. Create a Kubernetes secret with a name such as `aws-secret` in the namespace where longhorn is placed (`longhorn-system` by default).
+     3. Create a Kubernetes secret with a name such as `aws-secret` in the namespace where Longhorn is placed (`longhorn-system` by default).
 The secret must be created in the `longhorn-system` namespace for Longhorn to access it:

         ```shell
         kubectl create secret generic <aws-secret> \